ID

 Testing Strategy

-• Unit: none required ; no new reflection / catalog probes.
+• Unit: none required; no new reflection / catalog probes.

-the facets field on the rewritten Connection, and no-op when no @asFacet is present.
+• Pipeline (synthesis): new ConnectionPromoter (or successor) test cases cover registration of <ConnName>Facets / <Scalar>FacetValue types and the facets field on the synthesised Connection, and the no-op when no @asFacet is present.

 • Execution: three Sakila cases as above.